londelec/leandcxmlman/source/sections/HardwareCfg/uart.rst

    * :attr:    :xmlref:`StopBits`
      :val:     1 or 2
-     :desc:    UART stop bit count 1 or 2 (default 1 bit) :inlinetip:`Attribute is optional and doesn't have to be included in configuration, default value will be used is omitted.`
+     :desc:    UART stop bit count 1 or 2 (default 1 bit) :inlinetip:`Attribute is optional and doesn't have to be included in configuration, default value will be used if omitted.`

    * :attr:    :xmlref:`Timeout`
      :val:     0.01...42949